 A £100 deposit should be paid once you have received an invoice from us.
 You will receive information explaining the pilgrimage terms and conditions with this invoice.

 Do you offer any discounts or financial assistance?

 Discounts are given to children who are under the age of 12 by August 31 in the year of travel.
 A £125 Subsidy is available for all Hospitalité (helpers, doctors, nurses, chaplains and leaders) who request it, reduced to £75 if you are travelling independently.

 We recommend talking to your parish priest if you need help paying for the pilgrimage.
 There may be support available from your parish or from local charities such as the Knights of St Columba or the St Vincent de Paul Society (SVP).
 Those aged 16-25 may be able to apply to their local group of Catenians for financial support.
 You can download our Additional Subsidy application form here.

 When do I need to pay for my pilgrimage?

-I’ve been told I need a Medical Assessment; why is this?
+I’ve been told I need a Medical Assessment?

 Can I join in with Pilgrimage events if I am in Lourdes but not booked on the pilgrimage?